Conformance and extensions¶

 Report to the user when it encounters extensions it does not support;

-Validators must report a warning to the user when they encounter properties not covered by the version of the schema and extensions that they are validating against.
+Validators must report a warning to the user when they encounter fields not covered by the version of the schema and extensions that they are validating against.

-Applications may report a warning to use the user when they encounter properties they do not support, or may discard these properties.
+Applications may report a warning to use the user when they encounter fields they do not support, or may discard these fields.

-The handling of additional properties and deprecated properties is implementation defined.
+The handling of additional fields and deprecated fields is implementation defined.

 For behaviours that are implementation defined, applications should clearly document their chosen approach.

 See also the deprecation guidance.

 Extensions to the standard can add new objects and fields to accommodate specific local requirements.
 An extension must not be created if it is possible to use existing terms from the standard.

 Extensions ought to be documented and shared so that other publishers and users can draw upon them, and so that extensions can be considered for inclusion in a future version of the standard.

 The Extension Explorer publishes details of known extensions.